Finding the Mean, Variance, and Standard Deviation In Exercises 2... | Channels for Pearson+

 1

-Step 1: Understand the problem.
-You are given a probability distribution table for the number of dogs per household in a neighborhood.
-The goal is to calculate the mean, variance, and standard deviation of this distribution and interpret the results.
+Step 1: To find the mean (expected value) of the probability distribution, use the formula: .
+Multiply each defect value (x) by its corresponding probability P(x), then sum all the products.

-Step 2: Calculate the mean (expected value).
-Use the formula for the mean of a probability distribution: , where x represents the number of dogs and P(x) represents the probability of x dogs.
-Multiply each value of x by its corresponding probability and sum the results.
+Step 2: To find the variance, use the formula: .
+First, calculate the squared difference between each defect value and the mean, then multiply each squared difference by its corresponding probability, and finally sum all the products.

-Step 3: Calculate the variance.
-Use the formula for variance: .
-First, subtract the mean (E(X)) from each value of x, square the result, multiply by the corresponding probability, and sum these values.
+Step 3: To find the standard deviation, take the square root of the variance using the formula: .
+This provides a measure of the spread of the distribution.

-Step 4: Calculate the standard deviation.
-The standard deviation is the square root of the variance: .
-Take the square root of the variance calculated in the previous step.
+Step 4: Interpret the mean.
+The mean represents the average number of defects per 1000 machine parts inspected.
+It provides a central value for the distribution.

 Verified video answer for a similar problem: